stata2r/stata2r.github.io/src/data.table/README.md

 ## Subset

-While it takes some doing in Stata to work with multiple data sets at once (and most people do not use Stata this way, and it doesn't work in old versions), using multiple datasets at once is standard in R, and **subsetting operations won't overwrite your original dataset**.
-That means you don't need to wrap everything in `preserve/restore`.
-However, it also means that you'll need to (re)assign your subsetted data if you want to use it again later.
-E.g. `dat1 = dat[origin=='LGA']`.
+In newer versions of Stata, it's possible to keep multiple datasets in memory, or "frames" as Stata calls them.
+However, this still requires extra steps that would be unusual to users of other languages.
+It's also not the typical way that most peope use Stata.
+In contrast, keeping multiple datasets in memory is extremely common in R. Moreover, subsetting and collapsing operations don't overwrite your original dataset.
+The upshot is that you don't need to wrap everything in `preserve/restore`.
+However, it also means that you'll need to (re)assign your subsetted/collapsed data if you want to use it again later.
+E.g.
+`dat1 = dat[origin=='LGA']`.

 ### Subset rows